g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 | Polymath      | Verbal Conf. |  0.279 |   0.281 |
 | Polymath      | Ours         |  0.121 |   0.226 |

-Also, we note that our method does not require 100k generations in any of our experiments.
+With respect to offline cost, we note that our method does not require 100k generations in any of our experiments.
 The most we use is 40k, but Table 12 also shows we can reduce ECE by over 50\% against baselines with just 2k.
 To further address these concerns around data gathering and sample cost, we have re-run experiments with fewer training examples (100, 200) and number of samples (10, 20); our method remains effective with as few as 1k generations.

 |   Train Ex. |   Samples | Method            |   ECE2 |   Brier |
 |-----------:|-----------:|:------------------|-------:|--------:|